List of Official Vinyl Albums Chart number ones of the 2020s

 The Official Vinyl Albums Chart is a weekly record chart compiled by the Official Charts Company (OCC) on behalf of the music industry in the United Kingdom.
 It lists the 40 most popular albums in the gramophone record (or "vinyl") format.
 This is a list of the albums which have been number one on the Official Vinyl Albums Chart in the 2020s.

 Number ones

 By record label

-As of 31 December 2020 Seven record labels have topped the chart for at least three weeks.
+As of the week ending 16 October 2025, twenty four record labels have topped the chart for at least three weeks.

+By artist

+As of the week ending 20 November 2025, Nineteen artists topped the chart for at least three weeks.